-- Furnish to each employee employment and a place of employment which is free from recognized hazards that are causing or are likely to cause death or serious physical harm to the employee. - 2.
-Comply with promulgated rules and standards and with orders issued pursuant to the Act. - Post this and other notices and use other appropriate measures to keep his or her employees informed of their protection and obligations under the Act, including the provisions of applicable rules and standards. - Notify the Michigan Department of Labor and Economic Opportunity within 8 hours of any work-related fatality.
+- Furnish to each employee employment and a place of employment which is free from recognized hazards that are causing or are likely to cause death or serious physical harm to the employee. - Comply with promulgated rules and standards and with orders issued pursuant to the Act. - Post this and other notices and use other appropriate measures to keep his or her employees informed of their protection and obligations under the Act, including the provisions of applicable rules and standards. - Notify the Michigan Department of Labor and Economic Opportunity within 8 hours of any work-related fatality.
 Notification may be accomplished by calling 1-800-858-0397. - Notify the Michigan Department of Labor and Economic Opportunity within 24 hours of all work-related inpatient hospitalizations, amputations and losses of an eye.
-Notification may be accomplished by calling 844-464-6742 (4MIOSHA). - Make available to employees, for inspection and copying, all medical records and health data in the employer's possession pertaining to that employee. - 7.
-Afford an employee an opportunity with or without compensation to attend all meetings between the Department of Labor and Economic Opportunity and the employer relative to any appeal of a citation by the employer.
+Notification may be accomplished by calling 844-464-6742 (4MICSHA). - Make available to employees, for inspection and copying, all medical records and health data in the employer's possession pertaining to that employee. - Afford an employee an opportunity with or without compensation to attend all meetings between the Michigan Department of Labor and Economic Opportunity and the employer relative to any appeal of a citation by the employer. - 8.
+Give the representative of employees the opportunity to accompany the department during the inspection or investigation of a place of employment and to prohibit the suffering of any loss of wages or fringe benefits or discriminate against the representative of employees for time spent participating in the inspector, investigation, or opening and closing conferences. - Provide personal protective equipment, at the employer's expense, when it is specifically required by a MIOSHA standard. - 10.
+Not permit an employee, other than an employee whose presence is necessary to avoid, correct or remove an imminent danger, to operate equipment or engage in a process which has been tagged by the Department and which is the subject of an order issued by the Department identifying that an imminent danger exists. - To promptly notify an employee who was or is being exposed to toxic materials or harmful physical agents in concentrations or at levels which exceed those prescribed by a MIOSHA standard.